jchatel/quickmail-next-docs/account-management/quickmail-changelog.md

 ### FEATURES

-- LinkedIn connection requests are automatically withdrawn after 90 days to comply with LinkedIn’s policies.
+- LinkedIn connection requests are automatically withdrawn after 90 days to comply with LinkedIn's policies.
 This also provides an opportunity to retarget leads effectively through LinkedIn outreach campaigns

 ### FIXES